 Why not add a little fish to your menu of activities while you’re in the Eastern Sierra in winter?
 Bunk in Bishop.
 Ski, sled, or snowboard wherever the snow suits your style.
 And spend an afternoon or day fishing in our warm, watery, winter backyard.

 The knowledgeable and experienced folks who live and fish in the Eastern Sierra can help you plan a fishing excursion or take you and your family out on a fishing trip that will be safe, fun and rewarding.
-Get some gear and information from our local outfitters, which cater to beginners as well as experienced anglers, or contact Sierra Bright Dot Fishing to book a guided excursion.
+Get some gear and information from our local sporting goods stores, or contact one of our local guiding companies, which cater to beginners as well as experienced anglers, to book a guided excursion.

 Do some fishing preparation with the kids at home and get them excited and ready for this adventure.
 Take a look at this previous blog on getting your kids ready for fishing.

 Our big backyard is world-renowned for bouldering and rock climbing and, you guessed it, winter is the perfect season for it.
 There are two excellent bouldering areas, the Buttermilks and the Happys and Sads (as they’re fondly known by climbers.)